tronicgr/AMC-AASD15A-Firmware/Latest_firmware/MEGA2560_chip/README.md

 -AVRUBD utility to update the firmware, with settings for 2560 chip.

-# Warning: DONT try loading the firmware for 2560 chipset on the 1280 chipset, it can cause loss, or overwrite of the bootloader.
+# Please use the AVRUBD utility in this folder to update the firmware on the controller.